-However, when you become pregnant, a whole host of factors need to be taken into account.
-Before you introduce any new products or make changes to your skin care regimen, check with your healthcare provider.
-They can give you insights on how to manage all of your skin changes during pregnancy.
+However, when you become pregnant, many factors need to be considered.
+Check with your health care provider before introducing any new products or making changes to your skin care regimen.
+They can give you insights into managing all your skin changes during pregnancy.

 This fun video goes over some basics of choosing safe skin care products:

 Makeup Tips for Pregnant Ladies

-You are doing something wonderful by carrying your baby.
+You are doing something extraordinary by carrying your baby.
 As your body changes and skin problems occur during pregnancy, it can be easy to become discouraged.
 This is especially true when many of these skin changes are out of your control and simply need to be waited out.

 No woman should feel pressured to doll herself up during pregnancy, but if you’ve got the energy and want to use makeup to boost your confidence, here are a few tips from a mom who knows: